 “Peterbalds has a unique hair losing gene.
 This means that they do not always have no fur and their coats can vary from naked to normal.
 The breed resembles the Sphynx and Oriental Shorthair but if you look closely they are different from each other.

 They came from crossing two cat breeds mainly the Donskoy and the Oriental Shorthair.
 Peterbald kittens can be born hairless usually referred to as sticky bald and some are born curly coated and they lose most of their coat when they are 12 weeks old.
 While some are born with perfectly normal coats and they are called straight coated.

 A Peterbald is an agile, elegant and long bodied cat.
 They are vocal like some other cat breeds and very intelligent.
 Some even describe them as having a dog like nature.
 They are people oriented and also loves to play.

 While many people believe that naked or near naked breeds are hypoallergenic, this is not the case with Peterbalds.
 Like all cats, the allergy reaction comes from saliva so if you are allergic to cats, you will also be allergic to Peterbalds.
 The lack of hair lends itself nicely to those not wanting cat hair around but they are not hypoallergenic.”

 If you are interested in learning more or want to own one check their website out: http://www.purrsiaoriental.com

-For this cat breed I was able to contact Wind he is the owner of Agent Cats and the lovely pictures he gave me were from his sister Ecko.
+For the Pixie Bob which is considered as one of the large cat breeds today.
+I was able to contact Wind he is the owner of Agent Cats and the lovely pictures he gave me were from his sister Ecko.
 They are a TICA registered cattery and mainly breed Pixie-bob and Savannahs and they are located in Southern California.